Romance novel: Definition

 One definition of the word "romance" is: "the feelings and behavior of two people who are in a loving and sexual relationship with each other."

 According to the Romance Writers of America, the main plot of a mass-market romance novel must revolve about the two people as they develop romantic love for each other and work to build a relationship.
 Both the conflict and the climax of the novel should be directly related to that core theme of developing a romantic relationship, although the novel can also contain subplots that do not specifically relate to the main characters' romantic love.
 Furthermore, a romance novel must have an "emotionally satisfying and optimistic ending."

-Others, including Leslie Gelbman, a president of Berkley Books, define the genre more simply, stating only that a romance must make the "romantic relationship between the hero and the heroine ... the core of the book."
+Leslie Gelbman, a president of Berkley Books, defines the genre as stating that romance must make the "romantic relationship between the hero and the heroine ... the core of the book."
 In general, romance novels reward characters who are good people and penalize those who are evil, and a couple who fights for and believes in their relationship will likely be rewarded with unconditional love.
-Bestselling author Nora Roberts sums up the genre, saying: "The books are about the celebration of falling in love and emotion and commitment, and all of those things we really want."
-Women's fiction (including "chick lit") is not directly a subcategory of the romance novel genre, because in women's fiction the heroine's relationship with her family or friends may be as important as her relationship with the hero.
+Bestselling author Nora Roberts states the romance genre in books "are about the celebration of falling in love and emotion and commitment, and all of those things we really want."

-There is a lot of controversy among romance authors about what should and should not be included in plots of romance novels.
-Some romance novel authors and readers believe the genre has additional restrictions, from plot considerations (such as the protagonists' meeting early on in the story), to avoiding themes (such as adultery).
-Other disagreements have centered on the firm requirement for a happy ending; some readers admit stories without a happy ending, if the focus of the story is on the romantic love between the two main characters (e.g., Romeo and Juliet).
 While the majority of romance novels meet the stricter criteria, there are also many books widely considered to be romance novels that deviate from these rules.
 The Romance Writers of America's definition of romance novels includes only the focus on a developing romantic relationship and an optimistic ending.
 Escapism is important; an Avon executive observed that "The phone never rings, the baby never cries and the rent's never overdue in romances."
 There are many publishers, libraries, bookstores, and literary critics who continue to go by the traditional definition of romance to categorize books.